Decision heuristic science is in the fabric of our lives.

-Humans sometimes substitute decisions they should be making with decisions they can make, simply becuase they are easier!
+Humans sometimes substitute decisions they should be making with decisions they can make, simply because they are easier!

 Impact on asthma treatment decisions

 Inhaler misuse is a problem in asthma.
-Physicians should take 60 secs to teach proper inhaler use to patients, but that's difficult!
-Instead, they can easily substitute training with fancy inhalers, hoping that the new design enhancements will reduce misuse.
+Physicians should take 60 seconds to teach proper inhaler use to patients, but that's difficult!
+Instead, they can easily substitute training with fancy inhalers hoping that the new design enhancements will reduce misuse.

 Humans tend to keep more options open and for longer than they really need and find it difficult to let go of some options even if it's the right thing to do.